hanshanley/specious-sites/README.md

+## Dp-Means Clustering
+The folder `dpmeans_clustering` contains code that performs an optimized version of DP-Means Clustering using cosine similarity rather than Euclidean distance.

 ## Website List
 This GitHub repository contains the websites utilized to document the popularity and influence of different unreliable and biased websites.
 This dataset consists of 1,334 unreliable and biased websites.